siberianfox/tinygwiki/TinyG-Configuration.md

 When typing in configs a '$' must be the first character of the line.
 Input is case insensitive.

-Configuration is non-moded; that is, configuration lines and Gcode blocks can be freely intermixed without changing modes.
-However, it is not good practive to intermingle configs with Gcode blocks, and this operation may be prevented in the future - i.e. gonfig commands that arrive during a gcode cycle will be rejected.
+Configuration is non-moded; that is, configuration lines and Gcode blocks can be used without changing modes.
+However, it is not recommended to intermingle configs with Gcode blocks, as the EEPROM writes can interfere with step generation and serial transmission (interrupts).
+Please note: in some future release config commands that arrive during a gcode cycle may be rejected.

-_CAVEAT: At the current time because of various limitations of the Xmega errata we recommend pausing transmission for at least 30 milliseconds after each line containing a $ command.
-This gives the system enough time to persist the data to EEPROM, during which time the system cannot receive new serial input. _
+_CAVEAT: At the current time because of various limitations of the Xmega we recommend waiting for each config command to send a response before sending the next command.
+This gives allows the system to persist the data to EEPROM, because during that interval the board cannot reliably receive serial input. _

 ## Units
 Configuration can be performed in either inches or millimeters mode.
 All values entered and responses provided will be in the current Gcode UNITS setting: G20 for inches or G21 for mm.
 Most of the examples below are in mm, but could just as easily be input in inches.